Automatic Exchange of Information - FATCA and CRS

 Both the MAC and MCAA form the legal basis for the implementation of The Standard for Automatic Exchange of Financial Account Information (“AEOI”) in Tax Matters, Second Edition (“OECD Standard”) in the UAE.
 The MAC was ratified by the UAE according to Federal Law No. 54 of 2018 and the MCAA according to Federal Law No. 48 of 2018.

-The OECD Standard sets out the required information to be exchanged, the types of entities required to report, the different types of financial accounts and account holders in scope and the common due diligence procedures to be followed by Financial Institutions (“FIs”).
+The OECD Standard sets out the required information to be exchanged, the types of entities required to report, the different types of financial accounts and account holders in scope and the common due diligence procedures to be followed by UAE RFIs. (“FIs”).

 The CRS went live in the UAE with an effective go-live date of 1 January 2017.

-UAE Regulatory Authorities and the UAE MoF have issued UAE CRS legislation (collectively referred to as “UAE CRS Regulations”).
+Certain UAE authorities and UAE MoF have issued UAE CRS legislation (collectively referred to as “UAE CRS Regulations”).

 The content provided on this webpage does not constitute legal or tax advice in respect of the matters set out herein.
 For advice on tax and legal matters, please consult a professional tax or legal advisor.

 FATCA is a United States (“US”) automatic exchange of information regime designed to curb offshore tax evasion by US persons.
 It was enacted by the US in 2010 as part of the Hiring Initiative to Restore Employment (“HIRE”) Act.
 FATCA requires Foreign Financial Institutions (“FFIs”) outside the US to report information on financial accounts held by US persons.